Tramlink: Buyout by Transport for London

-In October 2008 TfL introduced a new livery, using the blue, white and green of the routes on TfL maps, to distinguish the trams from buses operating in the area.
+During October 2008, TfL introduced a new livery, using the blue, white and green of the routes on TfL maps, to distinguish the trams from buses operating in the area.
 The colour of the cars was changed to green, and the brand name was changed from Croydon Tramlink to simply Tramlink.
-These refurbishments were completed in early 2009.
+The rebranding work was completed in early 2009.

 Additional stop and trams

 Centrale tram stop, in Tamworth Road on the one-way central loop, opened on 10 December 2005, increasing journey times slightly.
 As turnround times were already quite tight, this raised the issue of buying an extra tram to maintain punctuality.
-Partly for this reason but also to take into account the planned restructuring of services (subsequently introduced in July 2006), TfL issued tenders for a new tram.
+Partly for this reason, but also to take into account the planned restructuring of services, (subsequently introduced in July 2006), TfL issued tenders for a new tram.
 However, nothing resulted from this.